-Immediately, scientists from NOAA and many partner agencies stepped in and began a process of collecting data to track the oil as it spread across the Gulf, both at the surface and within the water column.
-NCEI played a pivotal role in the response, not only by preserving the data being collected, but by providing public access to data in near-real time, often within days of its collection.
+Immediately, scientists from NOAA and many partner agencies stepped in.
+They began a process of collecting data to track the oil as it spread across the Gulf, both at the surface and within the water column.
+NCEI played a pivotal role in the response, not only by preserving the data being collected, but by providing public access to data in near-real time.
 NCEI was also a key player in the multi-agency Joint Analysis Group (JAG) for Surface and Sub-surface Oceanography, Oil, and Dispersant Data, providing rapid data processing and analysis in support of that group’s mission to track the subsurface hydrocarbon plume.

-Currently, NCEI stewards a historically unprecedented archive of publicly available data compiled during the Deepwater Horizon oil spill response.
+Currently, NCEI stewards an unprecedented archive of publicly available data compiled during the Deepwater Horizon oil spill response.
 NCEI is also working with partners, principally NOAA’s Office of Response and Restoration, to capture and preserve the trove of monitoring and research data collected since the response, including recently released data collected as part of the National Resource Damage Assessment.
-Stay tuned as NCEI’s Deepwater Horizon-related data resources continue to grow.

 Deepwater Horizon by the Data

 NCEI provides free access to its archived data: Gulf of Mexico regional products, fisheries information, a selected oil spill bibliography, and other special collections.
-Climatologies for various parameters were also calculated from historical data in the NCEI archives, so that going forward, researchers studying the spill can determine how the oil may have changed various properties in the water column, the stratified surface-to-bottom measurement.
+Climatologies for various parameters were also calculated from historical data in the NCEI archives, so that going forward, researchers studying the spill can determine how the oil may have changed various ocean properties.

 - Ocean data from aircraft, floats, gliders, and ships